wircho/Curly/README.md

 }
 ```

 This works with any subclass of NSObject.
 Unfortunately, as of now, you cannot refer to your object or its properties inside the closure.
+In fact, any weak reference to the object will be nil by the time you are in the closure.